 FACILITATE CULTURAL AND SOCIAL PROGRAMMING

-We have some amazing cultural institutions and social services in our neighborhood.
-From Lexington Art League to Institute 193, the Nest Center to Habitat for Humanity, we try to use the Night Market as a way for groups in our neighborhood to reach new audiences.
+Our goal is to provide space for cultural institutions and social services in our neighborhood.
+From On The Move Art Studio to Take Back Cheapside, Grace Baptist, and amazing programs like Step By Step, we try to use the Night Market as a way to celebrate, promote, and acknowledge the effort put forth in and around all of the surrounding communities.
 We don't charge non-profit vendors a fee to participate in the Night Market, and we partner with many to help curate the Night Market.
-In the past, we've helped launch installations by the Lexington Art League at the Night Market, partnered with the LFUCG Division of Water Quality to raise awareness about water quality issues in the Cane Run Watershed, and are planning numerous partnerships for 2015.
+In the past, we've helped launch installations by the Lexington Art League at the Night Market, partnered with the LFUCG Division of Water Quality to raise awareness about water quality issues, and look forward to more opportunities in the future.